nanjingxiaobawang/SieNet-Image-extrapolation/README.md

 You need to generate mask, We give a mask for your reference.

 # Train
+You can generate the image list using script scripts/flist.py for training and testing.
 To train our model, modify the model config file model_config.yaml.
 You may need to change the path of dataset or the parameters of the networks etc. Then run the following code:

 ```